pgbouncer/pgbouncer/doc/config.md

 ### query_wait_timeout

 Maximum time queries are allowed to spend waiting for execution.
 If the query is not assigned to a server during that time, the client is disconnected.
-This is used to prevent unresponsive servers from grabbing up connections. [seconds]

-It also helps when the server is down or database rejects connections for any reason.
+0 disables.
+If this is disabled, clients will be queued indefinitely. [seconds]

-If this is disabled, clients will be queued indefinitely.
+This setting is used to prevent unresponsive servers from grabbing up connections.
+It also helps when the server is down or rejects connections for any reason.

 Default: 120